Combinatorial frameworks for cluster algebras: Frameworks and reflection frameworks

 Applying the Reflection condition with $\gamma=\beta$, we see that $-\beta\in C(v')$.
 Condition (E0) implies, in light of Proposition~\ref{sym antisym}, that $\omega(\beta_t\ck,\gamma)$ and $K(\beta_t\ck,\gamma)$ agree in absolute value.
 Thus except in the case $\gamma=\beta$, we can replace the ``$<$'' sign by ``$\le$'' in the Reflection condition.
 Since $\gamma$ and $t\gamma$ differ by a multiple of $\beta$, and since $\omega$ is antisymmetric, the Reflection condition is symmetric in $v$ and $v'$.
 In particular, for any edge, it is enough to check the condition in one direction.
 Just as we strengthened the Transition condition, we can strengthen the Reflection condition, by defining $\mu_e$ so that the strengthened condition holds.

-The pair $(G,C)$ is a \newword{reflection framework} if it satisfies the Base condition (ignoring the assertion about the labeling $C\ck$), the Root condition, the Reflection conditions and the Euler conditions (E1), (E2) and (E3).
-Condition (E0) follows immediately from condition (E3).
-The pair $(G,C)$ is a \newword{weak reflection framework} if it satisfies the Base condition, the Root condition, the Reflection conditions and conditions (E0), (E1) and (E2).
+The pair $(G,C)$ is a \newword{reflection framework} if it satisfies the Base condition (ignoring the assertion about the labeling $C\ck$), the Root condition, the Reflection condition and the Euler conditions.

-If a reflection framework exists for $B$, then in particular $B$ is acyclic in the usual sense for exchange matrices: Namely that the directed graph on $I$, with directed edges $i\to j$ if and only if $b_{ij}<0$, is acyclic.
+If a reflection framework exists for $B$, then in particular $B$ is acyclic in the usual sense for exchange matrices: Namely, the directed graph on $I$, with directed edges $i\to j$ if and only if $b_{ij}<0$, is acyclic.
 The acyclicity follows from (E3) because the directed graph on $I$ is isomorphic to $\Gamma(v_b)$ by the Base condition.
-By contrast, weak reflection frameworks can exist when $B$ is not acyclic.

-The following proposition relates reflection frameworks to frameworks. \begin{prop} Suppose $(G,C)$ is a weak reflection framework and let $C\ck$ be the labeling of incident pairs of $G$ such that $C\ck(v,e)$ is the co-root associated to $C(v,e)$.
+The following proposition relates reflection frameworks to frameworks. \begin{prop} Suppose $(G,C)$ is a reflection framework and let $C\ck$ be the labeling of incident pairs of $G$ such that $C\ck(v,e)$ is the co-root associated to $C(v,e)$.
 Then $(G,C,C\ck)$ is a framework. \end{prop}

 \begin{proof} The Co-label condition holds by the definition of $C\ck$, the Sign condition holds by the Root condition, and the Base condition holds by hypothesis and by the definition of $C\ck$.
 We need to verify the Transition and Co-Transition conditions.